 The Dark Knight: The Joker dresses up as a nurse (with hella scary lipstick) to visit a badly injured Harvey Dent in the hospital.
 He doesn't kill him, but his visit is enough to send Dent over the edge and make him fully embrace his new nature as the vengeful Two-Face.
 The Joker does, however, kill the two cops standing guard outside Dent's room.

 The Dark Knight Rises: A few of Bane's henchmen break in to Gotham General Hospital where Gordon is recovering from gunshot wounds Bane gave him in the sewers, with the intent to kill him.
-This being CommissionnerGordon, he manages to turn the situation to his advantage and gets the jump on three guys, and almost gets Blake.
+This being CommissionnerGordon, he manages to turn the situation to his advantage and gets the jump on two guys, and almost gets Blake.

 In Death Wish II, Paul Kersey enters the hospital asylum posing as a doctor to kill the final mugger who was arrested and committed there.
 It starts out as a struggling fight until Kersey kills him by electrocution.